Skip to main content

 Tennessee County Tax Statistics

-Information on local litigation taxes is not included in our reports; however, most counties do levy litigation taxes in varying amounts and for a myriad of purposes.
-The ease of passage of litigation tax (by resolution of the CLB) has made it a popular source of much needed revenues.
-For more information on litigation taxes in Tennessee, please see County Litigation Taxes (CTAS-1641) in e-Li, our electronic library.
+Local litigation taxes are not included in these reports.
+However, most counties do levy litigation taxes in varying amounts and for a variety of purposes.
+Because litigation taxes may be adopted by resolution of the county legislative body, they have become a common source of county revenue.
+For more information, see County Litigation Taxes (CTAS-1641) in e-Li, the CTAS electronic library.

 The county legislative body sets the tax rate annually.
 Rates adopted by fund type are shown below.
 Please note that not all rates are levied countywide.
 These instances can occur for a variety of reasons.
 For example, counties may provide certain services only to residents in the unincorporated parts of the county.
 This is typically because cities are already providing those services to their residents.
 Another example is in the case of special school districts, which have their own taxing jurisdictions.
 In those cases, the total tax rate reflected in the last column shows the rate paid by a county taxpayer living in the special district.
 It is also important to note that municipal property tax rates are not included in this data.